-□ At least 3-5 washable masks and a mesh bag labeled with their name for washing, OR sufficient disposable masks to last for the entire camp session 1 pillow 2 twin bed sheets + 2 blankets (extra sheets and blankets if camper has history of wetting the bed) Sleeping bag (optionalbut cozy!)
-7 T-shirts/blouses (mostly short sleeve, but a couple long sleeve as well) 3-4 pants/jeans (in general, we ask that you send your camper in well-worn clothes they may soon outgrow that will withstand the wear-and-tear of camp and make ke damage/loss a non-issue) 5-6 pairs of shorts All weather gear (1-2 light jackets/sweatshirts, rain poncho, etc.) 7 pairs of underwear (more if camper is prone to accidents) Socks (1-2 pairs of socks for each day) 2 pairs of comfortable shoes (sneakers or boots) that your camper can hike and play in!
-1 pair of shower shoes (sandals, crocs, etc.) Hat and/or bandana, sunglasses (to protect from sun) What Not To Bring Bathing suit (must provide camp-appropriate coverage) Cell Phones Sunscreen Electronics NOT essential to Insect repellant communication or daily routine 2-3 wash cloths and 2-3 bath towels Toiletries (soap, shampoo, toothbrush/paste, deodorant, etc.) Medications (unless given to the nurse) Depends/Briefs/Wipes (if needed-send plenty and label) Valuables (jewelry, treasured items, etc.) Feminine products (if needed) Medications in original bottles to give to the nurse □ Medical/Personal care supplies (where applicable and enough for the entire session) Reusable water bottle(s) Flashlight Disposable camera (optional) Anything else your camper may need while at camp
+- □ A washable mask/face shield OR enough disposable masks to last the full weekend (for meal line/cooking class only) - □ 1 pillow - □ 2 twin bed sheets + 2 blankets (extra sheets & blankets if camper has history of wetting the bed) - □ Sleeping bag (optional...but cozy!) - □ 4 T-shirts/blouses (short/long sleeve depending on weather) - □ 4 pants/shorts/jeans (In general, we ask that you send your camper in well-worn clothes they may soon outgrow that will withstand the wear-and-tear of camp and make damage/loss a non-issue) - □ All weather gear (1-2 jackets/sweatshirts, rain poncho, scarf/hat/gloves if applicable, etc.) - □ 3 pairs of underwear (more if camper is prone to accidents) - □ Socks (1-2 pairs of socks for each day) - $\hfill\square$ 2 pairs of comfortable shoes (sneakers or boots) that your camper can hike and play in! - $\hfill\square$ 1 pair of shower shoes (sandals, crocs, etc.) - □ Hat and/or bandana, sunglasses (to protect from sun) - □ Sunscreen - Insect Repellant - $\hfill\square$ Wash cloth and bath towel - □ Toiletries (soap, shampoo, toothbrush/paste, deodorant, etc.) - Depends/Briefs/Wipes (if needed-send plenty & label) - □ Feminine products (if needed) - $\hfill\square$ Medications in original bottles to give to the nurse/camp director - □ Medical/Personal care supplies (where applicable and enough for the entire session) - □ Reusable water bottle(s) - 🗆 Flashlight - □ Disposable camera (optional) - $\hfill\square$ Anything else your camper may need while at camp